Numerical methods for stochastic differential equations based on Gaussian mixture: Weak second-order Gaussian mixture method

-where $R_1, R_2$ are bounded.
-Detailed calculation shows the following: \begin{proposition} For a general multiplicative noise ($\sigma(x)$ is not constant), there exist no $(m_0, m_1, m_2, S_0, S_1)$ as functions of $x_0$ such that the Markov chain $\{X^n\}$ generated by the transition formula \eqref{eq:markovchain} approximates $\{X(nh)\}$ with weak second order accuracy. \end{proposition} The proof is provided in Appendix~\ref{app:firstgaussian}.
+\begin{proposition} For a general multiplicative noise (or equivalently $\sigma(x)$ is not constant), there exist no $(m_0, m_1, m_2, S_0, S_1)$ as functions of $x_0$ such that the constraint \eqref{eq:basic2ndorder} can be satisfied. \end{proposition}

-\begin{remark} By the proof of Proposition \eqref{pro:firstorderofonegauss} in Appendix~\ref{app:firstgaussian}, if the noise is additive ($\sigma$ is independent of $X$), it is possible to construct Gaussian approximations that yield global second order weak accuracy. \end{remark}
+\begin{remark} By the proof of Proposition \eqref{pro:firstorderofonegauss} in Appendix~\ref{app:firstgaussian}, if the noise is additive ($\sigma$ is independent of $x$), it is possible to construct an approximation with a single Gaussian that yields global weak second-order accuracy. \end{remark}

-We now know that approximation with one Gaussian cannot reach weak second order accuracy, so we seek Gaussian mixtures.
-In the derivation below, we use $R(x)$ to mean a generic function with a bound that depends only on $\|\cdot\|_{C^6}$ norms of $b, \sigma$, and $\phi$ (the test function), and its concrete meaning could change from line to line.
+The proof of Proposition \ref{pro:firstorderofonegauss} is provided in Appendix~\ref{app:firstgaussian}.
+Proposition \ref{pro:firstorderofonegauss} is a strong indication that no approximation with one Gaussian can reach weak second-order accuracy, which forces us to seek Gaussian mixtures.
+In the derivation below, we use $R(x)$ to denote a generic function with a bound that depends only on $\|\cdot\|_{C^6}$ norms of $b, \sigma$, and $\phi$ (the test function), and its concrete meaning may change from line to line.
+Below, we would first present an informal argument to derive the scheme; the rigorous analysis of the scheme will be deferred to later sections.

-As we have mentioned, considering the law of $X^1$ given the initial position $X^0=X(0)=x_0$ is enough to determine the whole Markov chain by the time homogeneity.
-Consider that the law of $X^1$ is given by the Gaussian mixture,
+As we have mentioned, considering the law of $X^1$ given the initial position $X^0=X(0)=x_0$ is sufficient to determine the whole Markov chain by time homogeneity.
+Therefore, it suffices to consider that the law of $X^1$ is given by a mixture of $M$ Gaussians:

-Here we abuse notation by letting $\mathcal{N}(m, S)$ denoted the density function of a Gaussian with the given mean and covariance.
+Here we abuse notation by letting $\mathcal{N}(m, S)$ denote the density function of a Gaussian with the given mean and covariance.